raukodel/assembly/README.md

 # assembly

-To run the make file use make arg1="maze" maze is the name of the assembly file To run the clean use make arg1="maze" to the object files
+To run the makefile use make arg1="maze" "maze" is the name of the assembly file.
+To run the clean use make clean arg1="maze".